About Inclusive Education Planning Workshops

 - Sharp: to the point with hints, tips and tools focused on providing solutions

 - Shiny: affordable, community based, accessible and fun.

 Sessions include suggestions for further reading that enable participants to build on the knowledge gained from the workshop and to add to professional learning hours.
 All participants receive certificates of attendance referenced to the Australian Professional Standards for Teachers.

 What are the core beliefs of this workshop?

-Five core statements underpin the professional learning offered by Special Education Planning:
+Five core statements underpin the professional learning offered by Inclusive Education Planning: